DrooLTU/airflow-api-to-postgres-etl-pipeline/README.md

         - Port: ```5432```
         - Enter your username and password you set up in the .env

-    - Import the provided default 'variables.json' to your Variables for quick start.
+    - Import the provided default 'variables.json' to your  Airflow Variables for quick start.
     You'll have to edit them as needed.